 - Promote women’s engaged scholarship and leadership on local and global levels through conference participation, service-learning, and study abroad.

 - Deepen the intellectual community at RSC through Honors-sponsored lectures, colloquia, and other events.

-- 15 credits of Honors coursework/12 credits for transfer students.
-Honors coursework includes Founder’s Seminar, Honors Seminars, Oxford-Style Tutorials, study abroad, or program-based Honors projects.
+- 15 credits of Honors coursework for first year students/12 credits for transfer students.
+Honors coursework includes Honors Seminars, Oxford-Style Tutorials, study abroad, or program-based Honors projects.
 Students are highly encouraged to take additional Honors coursework to enhance their Honors experience.